-The conference ended with a panel session discussing the economics of inclusion.
+The conference concluded with a panel session discussing the economics of inclusion.
 Ro Coroneos from Lendlease explained the process they used for Barangaroo South, a major development on the foreshore of Sydney Harbour.
-Working with Australian Network on Disability they consulted with a wide range of community representatives to create comfortable, convenient and attractive spaces and places in the development.
+Working with Australian Network on Disability they consulted community representatives to create comfortable, convenient and attractive spaces and places in the development.
 Ms Coroneos said that making the place fully accessible was often in the details, such as seats with armrests and lighting in strategic places to read signs.
 Lendlease has produced a handbook which is being used to help other sections of Lendlease improve their design processes.
 Ms Coroneos said it makes good business sense to attract and keep as many people as possible in the precinct – it’s not just about people with disability themselves, it is also about the friends and family who accompany them on outings.

 Sally Coddington advises businesses on ways to attract and retain customers by being disability friendly.
 She regularly counters the argument that the number of people with disability is small, “People say that 20% of Australians identifying as having a disability is a small market.
 I don’t call that small”, she said.
 By the time you add in the rest of the family, or friends in a group, you are looking at more like 50% to 60% of the population.
 Strategies based on universal design stimulate business growth, enhance customer loyalty, generate goodwill and improve profit.